Sleep issues: body-rocking, head-rolling and head-banging

 - get on all fours and rock back and forth, hitting her forehead on the headboard or edges of the cot

-- sit in bed and bang his head backwards against the headboard
+- sit in bed and bang her head backwards against the headboard

 - lie face down and bang her head and chest into the pillow or mattress

-- lie on her back and move her head from side to side.
+- lie on her back and move her head or her body from side to side

-Body-rocking often starts at around six months of age, while head-rolling and head-banging start at around nine months of age.
+Body-rocking often starts at around six months of age, and head-rolling and head-banging usually start at around nine months of age.
 Boys are three times more likely than girls to head-bang.
-It’s uncommon to see these behaviours after three years of age.
+It’s uncommon to see this behaviour after three years of age.

 If your child is developing well in all other ways, you might decide to put up with the body-rocking, head-rolling or head-banging.
 This behaviour will eventually go away.

-Here are some other things that might be useful to keep in mind:
+Here are some other ideas that might help: